haturatu/cuckooget/README.md

 A very fast website copy script using a cuckoo hash table.
 There are still many problems.
 I feel sad about disappearing websites, and I’m thinking of ways to save them even faster.

-The cache file is stored in `hash_cache.json`, which avoids duplication and results in very low memory usage, ensuring stable operation.
-It is very simple.
+The cache file is saved as `hash_cache.json`, which prevents duplicates and ensures stable operation.
+This means that even if the process is interrupted, the existence of `hash_cache.json` allows for continuous saving of the same URL.
+This is possible because the hash table can be reloaded from `hash_cache.json`, enabling the continuation of the processing.
 `async_web_mirror.py` script manages the site copy, while hash management is handled by `cuckoo_hash.py`.

 *Websites are our memories.*